pelavarre/pybashish/README.md

     ls.py --headings
     ls.py --full-time

-1.9 ) Does your Bash Tr never tell you which unusual chars you're dealing with?
+1.9 ) Does your Bash Tr never tell you which unusual chars you're working with?

     tr --unique-everseen  # usage error